ChrisCarini/user-metrics-dashboard/README.md

 Since we use the GitHub API and actions to generate the data, you will need to enable actions for the repository.
 You can do this by going to the `Actions` tab in the repository and enabling actions.

 You will need to set a secret in the repository settings.
-The secret is a GitHub token that has admin read access to the organization.
+The secret is a GitHub token that has admin read access to the user.
 You can create a token by going to `Settings -> Developer settings -> Personal access tokens` and creating a new token with the following scopes.

 - public_repo
 - read:org
 - read:project

-> [!NOTE]
-> To fetch collaborator counts, you need to provide a token that is an admin of the organization.

 The secret should be named `GRAPHQL_TOKEN`.
 You can set this for your repository in `Settings` -> `Secrets and variables` -> `Actions`.